-the ability to understand and influence natural gas and power demand in Southern, Southeastern, Midwestern and Northeastern Brazil; and
+the ability to understand and influence natural gas demand in Brazil;

-the ability to access and effectively participate in the allocation and expansion of gas transmission capacity in the regionWhile the reserves and pipelines required to satisfy anticipated gas demand in the Southern Region in the near-term are currently or will soon be in place, access to markets continues to be restricted by regulatory and contractual constraints (e.g., fully-contracted pipelines and closed-access LDC service territories).
-Access to gas transmission capacity, while notionally open in most markets, is far from open in reality.
-For example, Petrobrás has the right to all the initial capacity of BBPL available within Brazil.
+the ability to access and effectively participate in the allocation and expansion of gas transmission capacity in the region; and

+the ability to understand the interrelationships and fully participate in the convergence between the electric power and gas industries in the region

+While the reserves and pipelines required to satisfy anticipated gas demand in the Southern Region in the near-term are currently or will soon be in place, effective access to markets continues to be restricted by regulatory and contractual constraints (e.g., fully-contracted pipelines and closed-access LDC service territories).
+Access to gas transmission capacity, in particular, while notionally open in most markets, is far from open in reality.
+For example, Petrobrás has the rights to all the initial capacity of BBPL available within Brazil.
 A limited number of other pipelines are being developed, but these are generally part of integrated gas-to-power projects (e.g., Cuiabá) and the capacity on these pipelines is expected to be used primarily by their developers.

 Access to gas demand and markets which, especially in Brazil, is critical to the development of power generation is also constrained.
 Currently, access to industrial, power, commercial and other gas customers is exclusively controlled by the gas LDCs.
-In addition, there is effectively no transparent wholesale market in Brazil for electricity and thus no market for medium- or long-term contracts for new power generation capacity, other than for those projects that are being developed by the electricity distributors themselves.
-Without assured off-take arrangements, new power projects are extremely difficult to finance and, as a result, most projects of pure merchant independent power producers (“IPPs”) historically have not been viable.
+In addition, there is effectively no transparent wholesale market in Brazil for electricity and no market for medium-term or long-term contracts for new power generation capacity, other than for those projects that are being developed by the electricity distributors themselves.
+Without assured off-take arrangements, new power projects are extremely difficult to finance.
+As a result, most projects of pure merchant independent power producers (“IPPs”) historically have not been viable.

 Regulations in Brazil currently permit electric distribution companies to pass through the entire cost of power purchase agreements (“PPAs”) with affiliated generation companies.
-This pass-through is subject to a maximum price pass-through (referred to as the “Normative Value”) set by ANEEL and to a quantitative limit established in the distribution concessions and enforced by ANEEL on the total percentage of power (typically 30% of total power requirements) that can be purchased from affiliated companies.
+This pass-through is subject to a maximum price pass-through (referred to as the “Normative Value”) set by ANEEL and to a quantitative limit established in the distribution concessions and enforced by ANEEL based on the total percentage of power (typically 30% of total power requirements) that can be purchased from affiliated companies.
 The current Normative Value for gas-fired thermal generation is estimated to be between US$36/MWh and US$37/MWh.
 Most electric distribution companies are now owned and controlled by international electric companies with strong capabilities in the integrated power value chain, including the development of new power generation capacity.
 Virtually all these companies desire to build significant integrated positions in the Brazilian electricity market and are generally unwilling to enter into long-term PPAs with independent developers.
-As a result, the ownership of electric distribution is widely expected to be essential to prospective owner-developers of new, large-scale gas-fired power generation capacity.
+As a result, the ownership of electric distribution is widely expected to be essential to prospective owner-developers of new large-scale gas-fired power generation capacity.

-Access to flexible and competitive sources of gas as well as to interruptible industrial gas customers is also critical for successful participation in the significant opportunities offered by Brazil’s thermal generation development program.
-The Brazilian power market has historically been dominated by hydroelectric generation with its large attendant capital investment requirements and its volatility.
-In this market, access by a thermal power generator to flexible (from a take-or-pay perspective) supplies of natural gas at competitive prices significantly enhances the generator’s competitive position.
+Access to flexible and competitive sources of gas as well as to interruptible industrial gas customers is critical for successful participation in the significant opportunities offered by Brazil’s Emergency Generation Program.
+The Brazilian power market has historically been dominated by hydroelectric generation with its large attendant capital investment requirements and volatility.
+In this market, access by a thermal power generator to flexible (from a take-or-pay perspective) supplies of natural gas at competitive prices and access to interruptible industrial users significantly enhances the generator’s competitive position.